finanalyst/raku-pod-render/PodTemplates.md

 [Notes](#notes)

 ----
-This describes the template set for the ProcessedPod renderer, the Test-Template functions, and the test-templates verification utility.
+This describes the template set for the ProcessedPod renderer, the templating engines that can be used, the Test-Template functions, and the test-templates verification utility.

+The templating part of Raku-Pod-Render is separated into a Templating module `RenderPod::Templating`.
+It is written to allow for other templating engines to be added.
+Currently the following Engines are available in this distribution:

+*  Mustache

+*  Raku Closure (a templating system designed for Raku-Pod-Render)

+*  Cro Templates

+# Template Engine Autodetection
+Templates are written to be interpretted by a templating engine.
+The Templating module in this distribution has been written to allow for other engines to be added.
+It is best to look at the module to see how this is done.

+The first minimum set of templates is loaded and an autodetect function determines which engine to use.
+Subsequent templates added by plugins must use the same template engine.

+The template engine is determined in two ways:

+*  The hash (normally loaded from a file) containing the minimum set of templates may contain the key `_templater`, which must have a String value that is the name of the class implementing the Templating Engine.
+For the default engines, these are

+> **Mustache**
+MustacheTemplater

+> **Raku Closure**
+RakuClosureTemplater

+> **Cro Templates**
+CroTemplater

 # Minimum Set
 The minimum set of templates is `block-code comment declarator defn dlist-end dlist-start escaped footnotes format-b format-c format-i format-k format-l format-n format-p format-r format-t format-u format-x glossary heading item list meta named output para pod raw source-wrap table toc`.

 Almost all of these templates expect a [parameter to be rendered](Parameters of required templates.md).
+The test functions will check the templates for the parameters to be returned.

 # Test-Templates
 These subs are intended for use in a TAP context.
 They can be applied as follows